The Complete Guide To UK Islamic Finance

 - Yielders (property investment).

 There are lots of other Islamic money apps and products available, too.
-Kestrl is an app designed to help Muslims better manage their money, while Bloom’s ROSCA app enables Muslims to save in a Sharia-compliant way with friends and family.
+Kestrl is an app designed to help Muslims better manage their money, while Bloom’s app enables Muslims to manage their money in a Sharia-compliant way with friends and family.

 Can non-Muslims access Islamic finance in the UK?